Zamboanga Sibugay: Climate

 The climate of the province is moderately normal (climate type III).
 Annual rainfall varies from 1599 to 3500 mm.
 Temperature is relatively warm and constant throughout the year ranging from 22 to 35 C. The province is situated outside the country's typhoon belt.

 Administrative divisions

 Zamboanga Sibugay comprises 16 municipalities, organized into two congressional districts and further subdivided into 389 barangays.

 NOTE: Municipality with caret symbol (^) marks the province's largest settlement.

 Demographics

 The population of Zamboanga Sibugay in the 2020 census was 669,840 people, with a density of sigfig 669,840/3,607.75.

 The vast majority of the people of Zamboanga Sibugay speak Cebuano and Chavacano.
-Other languages such as Subanen and Tausug, among others, are also spoken, followed by English and Tagalog.
+Other languages such as Subanen, Ilocano, Maguindanaon and Tausug, among others, are also spoken, followed by English and Filipino.

 Religion

 The province is predominantly Christian.
-Roman Catholics are the predominant Christians.
+Roman Catholics are the predominant Christians comprising 60.29% of the population.
 Various sectarian groups are also present such as Baptists, Born-again Christians, Jehovah's Witnesses, Church of Christ of Latter Day Saints, Iglesia ni Cristo, and Seventh-Day Adventist.
-Islam comprises about 17% of the population.
+Islam comprises about 15.94% of the population.